Mitraaaaa/Store/README.md

 ### Reset main list :

-* When you click on reset main list you 'll be warned like this, the same happen when clicked on reset groups & my basket with different content in warn.
+* When you click on *reset Main List* you 'll be warned like this, the same happen when clicked on reset Groups & My Basket with different content in warning.

 <img src="guide%20pic/reset%20main%20list%20warn.png" width="500" higth="500" >